Komodo/KomodoEdit/src/install/wix/README.txt

    'bin/newstuff.py' in step (4).
 There are a few subtleties involved in getting all the Wix attributes just right.

-3. Is the file part of the "docs" or "core" feature?
-This tells you if you are editing "feature-docs.wxs.in" or "feature-core.wxs.in".

-4. Removing a file: Find the <File> node for your file (just search for the basename and make sure the "src" attribute is the right one).
+3. Removing a file: Find the <File> node for your file (just search for the basename and make sure the "src" attribute is the right one).
 Delete that line (i.e. the whole <File/> tag).